 Apicoectomy, or Root-End Resection, is the removal of the root tip and the surrounding infected tissue of an abscessed tooth.
 This procedure may be necessary when inflammation and infection persist in the area around the root tip after root canal therapy or root canal retreatment.
-The Oral Surgery Successfully take place in Richardsons dental and craniofacial hospital
+The Oral Surgery Successfully take place in Richardsons dental and craniofacial hospital in India.

 The surgeon will cut and lift the gum away from the tooth to gain access to the root.
 The infected tissue will be removed along with the last few millimeters of the root tip.
 To complete the apicoectomy, the endodontist will clean and seal the end of the tooth’s canal.
 Most apicoectomies take 30 to 90 minutes.
 The length will depend on the location of the tooth and the complexity of the root structure.
 Procedures on front teeth are generally the shortest.
 Those on lower molars generally take the longest.